 More from SmarterTravel:

-- 10 National Parks That Are Better in Winter
+- The 7 Best National Parks to Visit in Winter

 Some review products are sent to us free of charge and with no incentive to offer a favorable review.
 We offer our unbiased opinions, positive and negative, and will never accept compensation to review a product.